Round Handle Pleated Handbag

 Our exterior fabric is a home décor cotton/linen blend.
 We loved the slightly distressed finish of the design.
 You want to look for a fabric option that has more substance than a traditional quilting cotton, but enough drape to allow the soft pleats along the top.
 Like Goldilocks, not too soft and not too stiff… just right is the goal.
 If shopping in-store, you can even take the time to finger pleat the fabric to experiment with how well it drapes.
-The lining is a standard quilting weight cotton in a coordinated solid.
+The lining is a standard quilting weight cotton in a coordinating solid.

 The linen content in our sample fabric did mean we had to adjust some of our construction steps to account for rather aggressive raveling.
-Your fabric selection might be easier to control, allowing you to skip some of the seam sealant steps.
+Your fabric selection might be easier to control, allowing you to skip some of the seam sealant steps shown below.
 We used a layer of lightweight woven fusible interfacing on both the exterior and lining layers.
 A woven substrate was chosen over a nov-woven for its ability to smoothly pleat.
 These are not the crisp, knife edge pleats you might be used to; you want soft folds that gently expand down to the bottom of the bag, allowing that pretty semi-circle curve.

-You will be working with thick layers during this project, especially at the top of the bag where the pleats are formed.
+You will be sewing with thick layers during this project, especially at the top of the bag where the pleats are formed.
 We worked through several prototypes with our seamstress team to find the easiest option for a range of skill levels.
 We strongly recommend engaging your machine’s built-in fabric feeding system (we use the AcuFeed™ Flex system on our Janome studio models) or attaching a Walking or Even Feed foot.
 Go slowly and carefully, using a new needle and a slightly lengthened stitch.

 All of our instructions are based on our sample handles, which were 7½” in outside diameter, ¼” thick, and perfectly round.
 The cuts, patterns, and templates should still work should you find handles up to about ½” larger or smaller, but much more variation than that, and the curves and tab loops are unlikely to fit together quite right.
-Our handles were purchased at a local Joann Fabric, but the size is a common one in wood, bamboo, and acrylic.
+Our handles were purchased at a local Joann Fabric, but the size is a common one we spotted in wood, bamboo, and acrylic.

 The depth of the bag finishes at about 10”.
 This slightly smaller size is important to creating that pretty teardrop sweep of the bag.
 As a bag gets deeper and or wider, its shape stretches out and becomes less defined.
 This design is all about soft curves.